 I was attracted to show business by the lure of the epic ego strokes and unimaginable wealth.
 Plus, I was a hyper sensitive kid (still am) and it was a place for all my feelings to play.
 My first serious acting teacher, a stunning eighty-something year old Brit, disavowed me of those false associations with the art of acting and introduced me to a powerful, transcendent form of art that was vital to any community.

 She taught me that it was the duty of the actor to understand and reflect the universe so that others may understand it.
 She described actors of generations past who gathered children around the fire in times of hardship and offered them a needed dose of laughter and a temporary distraction from their pain.
 She described actors who, due to their hyper-sensitivity and tireless emotional exploration and expression, had the ability to help regular folks process their feelings in a way that left them feeling whole and connected to a collective consciousness.

 All over the world suffering abounds.
 For the victims, their families and loved ones, the horror must be unimaginable.
-And even those of us with no personal connection to anyone involved feel wounded.
+And even those of us with no personal connection to anyone involved, those of us who are often shielded by our privilege, feel wounded.
 The country is wounded.
 Our hearts break, our sadness pours, our anger rages.
 But most folks don’t know what to do with those feelings.

 Actors are uniquely equipped to process these feelings because we engage in consistent training that allows us to express those feelings in effective ways.